-Despite all its efforts to let go of them, is the psychoanalytic discourse therefore condemned to stick to the Nikes of the philosopher?
-And all that to say the truth of the master discourse.
-The philosopher can perfectly well denounce the roles of the analyst, oscillate between the presence and absence, formulate the project of a psychoanalytic discourse and its subject, and even present the phallic logic in the perspective of the notall, do it and thus illuminate the magisterial discourse.
-The analyst will read with great interest the lessons of philosophers on Lacan's L'étourdit, which is supposed to specify the psychoanalytic discourse.
+Despite all its efforts to let go of them, is the psychoanalytic discourse therefore condemned to stick to the trainers (baskets) of the philosopher?
+And all that to express the truth of the master discourse.
+The philosopher can perfectly well denounce the roles of the analyst, oscillate between presence and absence, formulate the project of a psychoanalytic discourse and its subject, and even present phallic logic in the perspective of the notall, do so and thus illuminate the magisterial discourse.
+The analyst will read with great interest the lectures of philosophers on Lacan's L'étourdit, which is supposed to specify the psychoanalytic discourse.